-St Philip's Parish Council adopted this policy by resolution on 2 October 2019.
-It is to be reviewed in October 2020
+St Philip's Parish Council adopted this policy by resolution on 3 March 2021.

-St Philip’s is committed to protecting your personal information in accordance with the Privacy Act 1988 and the Australian Privacy Principles (APPs).
-We are bound by the APPs as a ministry unit of the Anglican Diocese of Canberra and Goulburn.
+St Philip’s is committed to protecting your personal information in accordance with the Privacy Act 1988 (Cth) (“the Privacy Act”) and the Australian Privacy Principles (APPs).
+We are bound by the APP as a ministry unit of the Anglican Diocese of Canberra and Goulburn.

 Some parishioners may consider personal information such as addresses and contact information as sensitive.
 We acknowledged that and, through appropriate Parish procedures, we will handle and treat such information as sensitive information.
 However, under the Privacy Act, sensitive information has a specific definition (see below).

 The Privacy Act defines "personal information” and “sensitive information” which may be summarised as follows:

 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable includes information about your health, your race or ethnic origin, sexual orientation, criminal record, political opinions/ association and religious beliefs/ association

 Where Parishioners are happy to provide it, we only collect personal information that is directly related to Parish activities and that is necessary for the provision of those services, or the proper administration of the Parish.

 The principal circumstances in which sensitive information may be used include: for the Parish Directory, the Diocesan Parish Return and matters considered by Parish Council.
 Access may also be granted to other Parish leaders for purposes including the administration of: the rosters, the Youth Group, volunteer activities and pastoral care.

 We collect a range of personal information, such as: names; phone number(s); residential, postal and email address(es); and date of birth; parental/carer contact details in relation to children and youth; and photos and videos of Parishioners involved in church activities.